 In addition to donations of goods, we also collect and distribute emergency aid from other sources.
 We collect fresh fruit and vegetables from supermarkets, who would otherwise have thrown them out, and distribute them inside the camps.
 We also occasionally buy household items and give cash assistance to the most needy families inside the camps, most often those where the husband or father figure has been lost to the war.

-Previously, our organisation also had a focus on medical aid, although delivery of medical supplies to Syria have become much more difficult in recent times.
-We have supplemented these supplies with projects to raise awareness among refugees and victims of conflict about prevention and treatment of diseases such as leishmaniasis and tuberculosis.
+We have supplemented these supplies with projects to raise awareness among refugees and victims of conflict about first aid, hygiene and public health, including the prevention and treatment of diseases such as leishmaniasis and tuberculosis.